clasen/SfxMix/README.md

 ### `add(input)`

-Adds an audio file to the processor for concatenation.
+Adds an audio file to the sfx for concatenation.

 - **Parameters:**
   - `input` (string): Path to the audio file.